AlextheYounga/us-federal-code/usc/title-21-food-and-drugs/chapter-9-federal-food-drug-and-cosmetic-act/frontmatter.md

 360bbb–8b.
 Use of clinical investigation data from outside the United States.

 360bbb–8c.
 Patient participation in medical product discussion.

+360bbb–8d.
+Notification, nondistribution, and recall of controlled substances.

 #### Part F—New Animal Drugs for Minor Use and Minor Species ####